 Finally Free of Schizoaffective Voices

 I haven’t heard schizoaffective voices in over a year.
-I am so elated about this, especially since I’ve struggled with auditory hallucinations since my first and only psychotic episode in 1998 when I was 19 years old.
+I am so elated about this, especially since I’ve struggled with auditory hallucinations since my first and only psychotic episode in 1998 when I was 19.
 Being free of the voices is absolutely liberating.

 Why I No Longer Hear Schizoaffective Voices

-I know it sounds strange that my mood stabilizer would take care of the voices rather than my antipsychotic medication, but that’s the way it was.
+I know it sounds strange that my mood stabilizer would take care of the voices rather than my antipsychotic medication, but that’s what happened.

 Well, the result of this mistake at the time was that my mood stabilizer levels were very high for that blood test, and my psychopharmacologist lowered the dosage.
 I started hearing schizoaffective voices again.
 It took a while to sort things out.

 When I got my mood stabilizer levels tested again, sure enough, I was under the therapeutic range.
 This was at the beginning of the summer of 2021.
 So, my medication dosage was raised again, and I haven’t heard voices since.

 No Longer Hearing Schizoaffective Voices Is Very Precious to Me

 The fact that I no longer hear voices is very precious to me.
 They really disrupted my life.
 I often had to leave an event because I heard really loud “mean” voices, and I needed to be safe at home, where it was quiet until they settled down.
 I developed a routine for dealing with voices: I would watch Tori Amos: Live from the Artists Den, a recording of a very intimate and soothing performance by one of my favorite musicians.